ArchieMucharla/ArchieMucharla/README.md

 ## What I love!

 I enjoy working on:
-- Intelligent systems that help people make better decisions (learning from historical data to proceed best).
+- Intelligent systems that help people make better decisions (leveraging historical data in the best possible way).
 - Thoughtful, accessible design — I started as a designer and still always approach projects with a UX/aesthetics-focused mind.
 - Finding creative ways to automate/optimize the boring, redundant tasks.